 - Eat three balanced meals a day and healthy snacks between meals.

 When Gaining Weight Isn't Enough, Fertility Treatment May Help

 While gaining weight can help many women who are underweight become pregnant, some may still have difficulty conceiving.
 In such circumstances, fertility treatment may help.

-There are many different fertility treatment options to help address the specific needs of each patient.
+There are many different underweight and fertility treatment options to help address the specific needs of each patient.
 Some may successfully become pregnant through ovulation induction while others may benefit from other treatments like in vitro fertilization (IVF) or intrauterine insemination (IUI).